aldertzomer/Microbial-Genomics-2022/_episodes/70_Genome_Annotation.md

 > field.
 Choose the genetic code (translation table) 11.
 Start the search by pressing 'submit'.
 > This will open the Open Reading Frame viewer.
 >
 > Search for the longest ORF.
 If you have found it, click on 'Mark'.
-Submit the longest ORF to BLAST.
+Submit the longest ORF to BLAST, use the non redundant protein (nr) database.
 >
 > How will this ORF be annotated?
 Is it a gene or something else?
 What does the gene do?
 Fill your annotation into the
 > [table](https://docs.google.com/spreadsheets/d/1xjiliy_USyMwiyzEgWhpn8_109F7Z3jPM_f7Jp-lOb8/edit?usp=sharing) under the header ERR029207_ORF.